Are you a unionized employee dealing with an employment matter but having difficulty finding a lawyer that will assist you?

 Although the rights of unionized employees are more restrictive than non-unionized employees, there are certain situations where you do not have to follow the procedure outlined in your collective agreement or involve your union.

 Most workers in Ontario are covered by Ontario’s Human Rights Code (or if you are a federal worker, by the Canadian Human Rights Act).
-If your complaint is about the breach of your human rights, then you may be able to bring an application in the Human Rights Tribunal.
+If your complaint is about the breach of your human rights, then you may be able to bring an application to the Human Rights Tribunal.

 A complaint to the Tribunal may be made instead of following the process in your collective agreement, or in rare circumstances, in addition to it.
 If your union has filed a grievance on your behalf related to substantially the same human rights issue, the Tribunal will usually wait to deal with your application until that grievance is resolved.
 In reality, the majority of cases that have been dealt with through the grievance process are dismissed at the summary hearing stage.